Which Whole Earth Farms Grain Free Recipes Get

 Important FDA Alert

-The FDA has announced it is investigating a potential connection between grain-free diets and a type of canine heart disease known as dilated cardiomyopathy.
+The FDA is investigating a potential link between diet and heart disease in dogs.
 Click here for details.

 07/17/2022 Last Update